The BEST Lake Louise Restaurants to Try

 Not only is Storm Mountain Lodge one of the most romantic cabins in Banff, but it also has a delicious restaurant that is one of the most beautiful places to dine in the Lake Louise area.

 Guests and non-guests are free to make reservations at the lodge.
 Come hungry, as Storm Mountain Lodge does Canadian cuisine right.
-Expect organic ingredients and naturally raised Alberta meat and wild fish.
+Expect organic ingredients and naturally raised Alberta meat and wild fish with an innovative flair.

 Bill Peyto’s Cafe